-Regardless of Hours of Operation, a pool is authorized FTEs based on the greater value of bather load or pool square footage as calculated per TB Med 575 (paragraph 2-12 page 9) and AR 215-1 (paragraph 8-28).
+A pool is authorized FTEs based on the greater value of bather load or pool square footage as calculated per TB Med 575 (paragraph 2-12 page 9) and AR 215-1 (paragraph 8-28).
 Bather load is determined based on the area of the pool; it is calculated against the length of the pool and the number of swim lanes.
 Per the Army Corps of Engineers Design Criteria (ACE TI 800-01), indoor pool lanes are measured at 2.5 meters and outdoor pool lanes are measured at 3 meters.
+The hours of operation of the pool will provide a modification factor to the staffing results to ensure appropriate staffing coverage.

 Where pools are attached to Physical Fitness Centers, it is assumed they will operate according to the Physical Fitness Center's Baseline Standard hours of operations.
-Outdoor pools predominantly provide recreational swimming; therefore, pool hours of operations are based on a number of local factors as well as the Garrison MWR's ability to fund lifeguards.
+Outdoor pools predominantly provide recreational swimming; therefore, pool hours of operations are based on several local factors as well as the Garrison MWR's ability to fund lifeguards.